zhalvorsen/caliptra-mcu-sw/docs/src/dot.md

 **ODD STATE**: Locked/Disabled state (fuse value % 2 == 1) where ownership is cryptographically bound to the silicon via DOT_BLOB.

-**Ownership_RAM**: Volatile memory (e.g., FLOP-based register or SRAM) that stores the current CAK and LAK during runtime.
-Cleared on power cycle.
+**Ownership_Storage**: Volatile memory (e.g., FLOP-based register) that stores the current CAK and LAK during runtime.
+Must be retained across at least one MCU reset level and invalidated power cycle.
+Contents are not updatable once marked valid by a non-Caliptra entity.
 Also stores desired DOT_FUSE_ARRAY state for pending transitions.

 **ROM (Read-Only Memory)**: Immutable boot code that executes first on device startup.